Guy10k/Password-Manger-/README.md

 ![image](https://github.com/Guy10k/Password-Manger-/assets/29884018/a188e94c-e034-4425-acab-dfd358073dc9)

-<p>Alternetavly you can get an overview of all of your passwords at once by clicking the "Show All Password" bottun:</p>
+<p>Alternetavly you can get an overview of all of your passwords at once by clicking the "Show All Passwords" button:</p>

 ![image](https://github.com/Guy10k/Password-Manger-/assets/29884018/98f49ff0-f1b0-4acf-9b21-c25426885483)

-<p>If you press a record in the table it will copy to clip board the password corosponded to this record and you can past it where ever you want to eazy accsess</p>
+<p>If you press a record in the table it will copy to clip board the password corosponded to this record and you can paste it where ever you want to eazy accsess</p>

 ![image](https://github.com/Guy10k/Password-Manger-/assets/29884018/8e0853d6-a743-4e25-8641-a1d817fc096d)

  <h4>3.
 Deleting A Record</h4>
-<p>once you click a spesific record in the tabel you can just head over and press "Delete Selected Record".
+<p>once you click a spesific record in the tabel you can just head over and press the "Delete Selected Record" button.
 Than a prompt will shows up and ask you if are you sure you want to delete this data: </p>

 ![image](https://github.com/Guy10k/Password-Manger-/assets/29884018/c1925ab9-486b-4250-ac14-f95b73287d11)